Mitchell and White Genealogy

 EventDateDescription

-Will2 Oct 1741Frances Stanton was named as an heir in the will of Thomas Stanton, Sr., on 2 Oct 1741 in Orange County, Virginia.1
+Will2 Oct 1741Frances Stanton was named as a beneficiary in the will of Thomas Stanton, Sr., on 2 Oct 1741 in Orange County, Virginia.1

 Other Information